uclahs-cds/pipeline-call-sSNV/README.md

 Testing was performed in the Boutros Lab SLURM Development cluster.
 Metrics below will be updated where relevant with additional testing and tuning outputs.
 Pipeline version used here is v4.0.0-rc.1

 #### Whole Exomes
 General estimates, with wide variation, are that whole exome sequences require 16 cpus and 32 GB of memory to run all of the pipeline algorithms.
 If MuSE is excluded 8 cpus and 16 GB of memory are sufficient.
-Run time for a pair of exome tumor/normal samples of 4-5 GB could be 1 to 2 hours.
+Run time for a test pair of exome tumor/normal input BAMs of 4 GB/5 GB was in both cases 1 to 2 hours.

 #### Whole Genomes
 General estimates, with wide variation, are that whole genome sequences require 72 cpus and 144 GB of memory to run all of the pipeline algorithms.
 Run time could be 12-24 hours or more.
 If MuSE is excluded 8 cpus and 16 GB of memory are sufficient, but run time could be very very long.
+Run time for a test pair of WGS tumor/normal input BAMs of 400 GB/200 GB was 15 hours for 72 cpus/144 GB, and 52 hours for 8 cpus/16 GB excluding MuSE.

 #### Mutect2
 Duration: 3h 25m 24s